-Your literature review gives your readers an understanding of the evolution of scholarly research on your topic.
+Your literature review gives readers an understanding of the scholarly research on your topic.

 In your literature review you will:

 We want to help you maintain the vision of the big picture.
 It’s easy to lose sight of this when you’re doing your research, following various threads of interest, sometimes getting bogged down in the details.The literature review is not a comprehensive history of your topic, but a way to provide context to your reader about research that has preceded your study.